cblancac/named-entity-recognition-hugging-face/README.md

 ## :tada: Make predictions
-Finally the prediction of the entities present in the document can be extracted running the script python entry_points/train.py.
-Executing this script, we will have to introduce the filename of one of our filenames (in the folder data/pdfs) as input and it will give us back a dictionary with the entities detected in the document by the model.
+Finally the prediction of the entities present in the document can be extracted running the script python entry_points/inference.py.
+Executing this script, we will have to introduce the filename of one of our filenames (in the folder data/pdfs) as input and it will give us back a dictionary with the entities (DATE, ORG, INDEX, LOC, PERSON, PERCENTAGE, PERCENTAGE, PERSON, INDEX, MONEY, and USER) detected in the document by the model.
 Before we get the output, we will be asked to choose our favourite OCR to read the content from the document:

 * **pdf**: to use PDF Miner
 * **aws**: to use Textract